s223929/41934---Advanced-BIM-Materials/A3/README.md

 To run the GWP comparison tool, please follow the instructions listed below:

 1. Download the Python scripts (7 files in total)  and _Tabel-7-2025.xlsx_.
 Be sure to save all files in the same folder.
-2. Run the _GWP_comparison.py_ file
+2. Run the _main.py_ file

 The script uses input from you (the user), and what you have to input will now be described:

 3. Choose your IFC file
-     - The script will automatically open a folder on your folder, where you can navigate to your IFC file)
+     - The script will automatically open a folder on your computer, where you can navigate to your IFC file)
 5. Choose the External wall, for which you want to calculate GWP
 6. Choose the specific _"Sorterings ID"_ related to the EPD(s) you want to map to your External wall's material layer(s)
      - Do this as many times as you have material layers and the script will calculte the GWP